 - What sort of timeframe can we expect to match with surrogates/intended parents?

 - What happens if we do not match within a set timeframe?
-Do we get a refund?
+Do we get a full or partial refund?

 - What happens if a match falls through?
 Do we go to the end of the queue?

-You may also like to get legal advice, either in Australia or in your destination country.
+You should also get independent legal advice, either in Australia or in your destination country.
 While some agencies will make lots of promises, the legal framework may contradict what they are promising and even place intended parents in a vulnerable position.
 It is illegal to facilitate a surrogacy arrangement for money, in several states in Australia, and illegal in some to advertise a willingness to do so.
 You can find out more information about surrogacy laws in Australia.

 There are surrogacy consultants and third-party brokers who will happily take your money and may offer services and promises that are unnecessary and may even break laws.
 Beware consultants who take commissions from agencies and clinics and do not declare the conflict of interest when they take your money and refer you to the agency which is paying them.
 I have been offered between $2000 and $10,000 to refer people to overseas agencies and clinics – the practice is unethical and illegal.

 There are restrictions on facilitating a surrogacy arrangement in several States, and there are also restrictions on advertising a service.
 You can read more about the surrogacy laws in each State, and get legal advice if you are unsure.
 In South Australia, for example, it is illegal to facilitate a surrogacy arrangement or introduce intended parents and surrogates to each other.
 Unfortunately, you may bear the risk if you engage with these services and they will not tell you about it.